Page Field Army Airfield: III Bomber Command

 The first use of the airfield was by the 98th Bombardment Group, which had been formed at MacDill Field, near Tampa in February 1942, and was moved to Barksdale Field, Louisiana for equipping and personnel assignment.
 It arrived at Page Field on 30 March 1942 while the base was under construction, such was the need for the facility in the early part of the war.
 At Page Field, the B-24 Liberator bomber crews practiced formation flying, and other combat maneuvers for about six weeks which they would need for combat missions.
 The training also included anti-submarine patrols over the Gulf of Mexico, Florida Keys and the southeast Florida Atlantic coast.

-The 98th departed in mid-May and wound up in BritishPalestine in July as part of Ninth Air Force.
+The 98th departed in mid-May and wound up in British Palestine in July as part of Ninth Air Force.
 They were replaced by the 93d Bombardment Group, which also moved in from Barksdale Field on 15 May.
 The 93d also trained with B-24 Liberators.
 In August, the 336th Bombardment Group arrived with B-26 Marauders from MacDill Field, The 93d moved out to England in September to become part of Eighth Air Force; the 336th was moved to Lake Charles Army Air Field, Louisiana where it became a training unit for medium bomber pilots and aircrews.